Abdelkader-gnichi/network-routing-optimization-based-on-DRL-Agents-decisions-in-remote-rural-areas/README.md

 ```shell
 ./agent_1.py
 ```
-* Finaly if the script wont' to be executed you may should grant it the execute permition using this command:
+* Finally, if the script won't execute, you may need to grant it execute permission using this command:

 ```shell
 sudo chmod a+x ./agent_1.py